nicky124/nicky124.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About
 #subtitle:
 ---

-My name is Nicky, and this is the page where I'll show off my apps that I've worked on.
-Unless otherwise specified, they've been developed for Cefas, and IP is held by Cefas or our customers.
+This website is designed as a home to apps that I've worked on, as well as a place to share (hopefully) useful code.